 - Tamarind.
 Use tamarind concentrate.

 - Fish sauce.
-This recipe uses a lighter and sweeter fish sauce like three crabs brands or red boat brands.
+This recipe uses a lighter and sweeter fish sauce like three crabs or red boat brands.

 - Sugar.
 Use palm, white or brown sugar.
 Agave or honey is excellent for this recipe too.